 Samsung One UI 8.5 Full Changelog, Feature List, Eligible Devices, and Downloads

-Update: The One UI 8.5 Beta program has been launched for Galaxy S25 and S24 series devices globally.
+Update: The full One UI 8.5 changelog is now available for the Galaxy S25 series, including Call Screening via Bixby, Edit images, Enhanced AI select, Pro-grade document scans, Enhanced weather widget, Quick Share with AirDrop support, and much more.
+In addition, the One UI 8.5 Beta program has been launched for Galaxy S25 and S24 series devices globally.
 Here’s how to download!

-Original: While Samsung is internally testing the One UI 8.5 firmware update, the full changelog has just leaked, featuring a refined and more polished experience across system performance, design, and overall usability.
+While Samsung is beta testing the One UI 8.5 firmware update and we know most features, the full changelog for stable has just leaked, featuring a refined and more polished experience across system performance, design, and overall usability.
 The firmware enhances device stability, improves animations, and optimizes memory and power management for smoother day-to-day performance.
 Core system components have been optimized for enhanced responsiveness, resulting in faster app launches and more fluid transitions.
 Users will also notice improvements in connectivity, including more stable Wi-Fi, Bluetooth, and seamless ecosystem device interactions.

 A major focus of One UI 8.5 is the expansion of Galaxy AI, with upgrades across multiple AI-powered tools.
 The update enhances language processing speed and accuracy, while features like Chat Assist, Browser Assistant, Interpreter, Note Assist, and Live Translate receive improved performance and reliability.
 Photo editing, video editing, transcription, and smart suggestions are now more consistent thanks to enhancements in Samsung’s AI algorithms.
 Overall, Galaxy AI becomes more deeply integrated across the interface, making everyday tasks quicker and more intuitive.